Mint, Consume, and Transfer Assets

-Using the Miden WebClient in TypeScript to mint, consume, and create notes
+Using the Miden WebClient in TypeScript to mint, consume, and transfer assets

 Overview